-DreamWorks (“Trolls: World Tour,” “The Croods 2”) and Paramount (“The SpongeBob Movie: Sponge on the Run”) tout sequels while Illumination (“Minions: The Rise of Gru”) offers a prequel.
-With “Trolls World Tour” (April 10) Anna Kendrick and Justin Timberlake return as Poppy and Branch in a more expansive and colorful movie about acceptance.
+With “Trolls World Tour” (April 10) Anna Kendrick and Justin Timberlake returned as Poppy and Branch in a more expansive and colorful movie about acceptance and musical diversity.
 They battle hard-rock baddie Queen Barb (Rachel Bloom), who threatens to destroy the other five musical Trolls tribes.
-In the on-again, off-again “Croods” sequel “The Croods 2” (December 23), the prehistoric clan of Nicolas Cage, Ryan Reynolds, and Emma Stone confront the more evolved Bettermans family (Lesley Mann and Peter Dinklage).
+In the on-again, off-again “The Croods: A New Age” (November 25), the prehistoric clan of Nicolas Cage, Ryan Reynolds, and Emma Stone confront the more evolved Bettermans family (Lesley Mann and Peter Dinklage).

-As far as Oscar handicapping, the early contenders would have to include “Soul,” “Raya and the Last Dragon,” “Connected,” “Wolfwalkers,” and “Farmageddon.”
+As far as Oscar handicapping, the early contenders would have to include “Soul,” “Wolfwalkers,” and “Over the Moon.”

 Following is the list of animated features set for release in 2020 as of this writing: